 If the employer updates VNAV through online keying, ensure all changes that occurred during the months selected for testing were accurately captured on the monthly snapshot.
 Ensure this process occurs at least monthly and prior to confirming the monthly contributions.

 Ensure that for the sample of monthly reconciliations selected that the employer confirmed the contributions between the 1st and the 10th of the following month.

 Ensure the employer scheduled the payment immediately after confirming the snapshot.

-For the defined contributions, verify the entity is scheduling and submitting payments to MissionSquare each time contributions are withheld from employees’ pay.

-Note that the VRS Employer Manual (Contribution Confirmation and Payment Scheduling chapter, “Payments to MissionSquare” section) includes the following: Payments for the defined contributions plans must be scheduled separately with MissionSquare each pay period.
-Employers should not wait until the snapshot is confirmed.
-If contributions are delayed, the employee’s investment earnings may be impacted and the employer may be assessed penalties in accordance with the Hybrid Retirement Plan Corrections Policy.